top of page

 • Neutral, professional tone

-It doesn’t guarantee approval.It gives the VA something substantive to evaluate.
+It doesn’t guarantee approval, but it gives the VA something substantive to evaluate.

-When a Nexus Letter Is Most Helpful
+When Is a Nexus Letter Most Helpful?

 A nexus letter may be appropriate if: